George C. Wolfe

-George Costello Wolfe (born September 23, 1954) is an American playwright and director of theater and film.
-He won a Tony Award in 1993 for directing Angels in America: Millennium Approaches and another Tony Award in 1996 for his direction of the musical Bring in 'da Noise/Bring in 'da Funk.
+George Costello Wolfe (born September 23, 1954) is an American stage and screen director, playwright and producer.
+His accolades include two Tony Awards for directing the play Angels in America: Millennium Approaches and the musical Bring in 'da Noise/Bring in 'da Funk.
 He served as Artistic Director of The Public Theater from 1993 until 2004.

 Early life and education

 Wolfe was born into an African-American family in Frankfort, Kentucky, the son of Anna (née Lindsey), an educator, and Costello Wolfe, a government clerk.
 He attended an all-black public school (a Rosenwald school) where his mother taught.
 He is interviewed in the documentary film Rosenwald, discussing his time at the school.
 After a family move, he began attending the integrated Frankfort public schools.

 Wolfe attended Frankfort High School where he began to pursue his interest in the theatre arts, and wrote poetry and prose for the school's literary journal.
 After high school, Wolfe enrolled at Kentucky State University, a historically black college and the alma mater of his parents.
 Following his first year, he transferred to Pomona College in Claremont, California, where he pursued a BA in theater.
 Wolfe taught for several years in Los Angeles at the Inner City Cultural Center.

 He moved to the East Coast and taught in New York City.
 In 1983, he earned an MFA in dramatic writing and musical theater at New York University.